Can’t Focus? 12 Reasons Why and the Ways to Fix It

 Reduce or Eliminate Sugar

-Dietary advice has gotten overly complicated and controversial, but one thing all the experts agree on is that sugar is bad news for our mental and physical health.
+Dietary advice has gotten overly complicated and controversial, but one thing all the experts agree on is that sugar is bad news for mental and physical health.

 Sugar fuels brain inflammation which is linked to poor focus as well as numerous mental health disorders.